Gaussian Processes

 import pandas as pd

-from bambi.plots import plot_cap
+from bambi.interpret import plot_predictions

 from matplotlib.lines import Line2D